scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 takes place via the standard output of the shell.
 The non-graphical notebook mode can be used without the remote program being ever aware of the notebook interface.
-However, the remote program will need to use the GraphTerm API to display inline graphics within the notebook.
+However, the remote program will need to use the GraphTerm escape sequences to display inline graphics within the notebook.

 Conclusion